Flight-Free-UK/flight_free_uk_website/source/posts/what-should-the-government-do.html.markdown

 #### 1. No airport expansion

 A﻿cross the UK, 20 airports have expansion plans.
-Every application makes the claim that it will fit within our emissions reduction goals, even though together, all these expansions would result in a [59% increase in passenger numbers](https://www.carbonbrief.org/guest-post-planned-growth-of-uk-airports-not-consistent-with-net-zero-climate-goal/), c﻿ontributing [a further 9 mega-tonnes of CO2 annually](https://www.aef.org.uk/campaigns/challenging-airport-expansion/) into the atmosphere.
+Every application makes the claim that it will fit within our emissions reduction goals, even though together, the accumulated plans would result in a [59% increase in passenger numbers](https://www.carbonbrief.org/guest-post-planned-growth-of-uk-airports-not-consistent-with-net-zero-climate-goal/), c﻿ontributing [a further 9 mega-tonnes of CO2 annually](https://www.aef.org.uk/campaigns/challenging-airport-expansion/) into the atmosphere.

 A﻿irports claim that they can grow in an environmentally-friendly way, by pointing towards carbon-neutral ground operations, improvements in fuel efficiency, and more people taking the train to the airport.